itsjw/color-claim-sass/README.md

 ![version: v1.0.0](https://img.shields.io/badge/release-v1.0.0-blue.svg)

-color-claim-sass is a color library, with a set of accompanying functions, classes and mixins.
+color-claim-sass is a Sass color library, with a set of accompanying functions, classes and mixins.
 They are based on Tobias van Schneider's Color Claim.
 See all the color swatches over at http://www.vanschneider.com/colors/

 ## Installation